pga03/docs-first-discovery/src/documents/navButtons.md

 Provides the back/next buttons for navigating between the panels of the [First Discovery Tool](firstDiscoveryEditor.md).

-## Adding a Navigation Buttons Componnet
+## Using the Navigation Buttons componnet

 *Option 1*: Typically this component is used as a sub-component of the [Navigation](nav.md):
 ```javascript